ysaksham/chat-app/README.md

 3.socket.io - npm install socket.io

+# command to run
-#command to run - node src/index.js
+- node src/index.js

-#Go to google.
+# Go to google.
 Type localhost:3000

+# Heroku deployment.
-#Heroku deployment : https://chatsapp-yachit.herokuapp.com/ -please visit the link.
+: https://chatsapp-yachit.herokuapp.com/ -please visit the link.

+# Using the app
 Give the display name and room to join the chat room